 This course provides students the opportunity to apply classroom theory in an actual work setting.
-Students may be placed in a variety of work settings as
+Students may be placed in a variety of work settings as related to their program of study including hospitals, nursing homes, laboratories.
+Prerequisites: 15 completed credit hours in Allied Health programs.
+(Fa,Sp) 3 credits.
+Please refer to page 19 for more information and general prerequisites for Cooperative Education/Work Experience.

-American Sign Language
+American Sign Language See Sign Language